|

 sticker on my Ford Bronco!
 Long before "Oh Brother Where Art

+Thou").
 Needing a logo

 for the new name, I came up with the idea of a cowboy riding a